 The social costs of carbon refers to the marginal costs of impacts caused by every extra ton of greenhouse gases released into the atmosphere.
 Social costs are not strictly market-related, and can entail negative effects on environmental quality and public health.
 It is used to determine policy action, and to understand where and to what extent emissions need to be reduced.
 Normally, emission reduction targets are established to stave off further GHG emissions, but even keeping atmospheric carbon at current levels is proving to be unsustainable and economically unwise.
 The technology needed to actively remove carbon from the atmosphere and return us to pre-industrial levels already exists, but implementation is being bogged down by politics and persistently high costs.
 Governments need to invest in removing existing carbon from the atmosphere, while also reducing their current and future emission rates, because the price of delayed action will be soberingly high.

-Of the several carbon measuring stations in the world, the Mauna Loa Observatory in Hawaii is considered the standard bearer for consistent year by year measurement of atmospheric CO2.
+Of the several carbon measuring stations in the world, the Mauna Loa Observatory in Hawaii is considered the gold standard for consistent year by year measurement of atmospheric CO2.
 The Keeling Curve, named after American scientist Charles Keeling who started the programme at Mauna Loa, is informed by the observatory’s recordings, and is considered one of the most accurate graphings of recent atmospheric CO2 accumulation.
 For its first recording in 1958, the Mauna Loa Observatory determined atmospheric carbon dioxide to be at 316 ppm.

 Figure 1: Keeling Curve updated March 15, 2021; UC San Diego Scripps Institution of Oceanography; 2021.

-For data on atmospheric carbon levels prior to 1958, climate scientists have relied upon ice cores, remnant fragments of ancient ice stored deep below the surfaces of the Earth’s glacial fields and ice sheets.
+For data on atmospheric carbon levels prior to 1958, climate scientists have relied on ice cores, remnant fragments of ancient ice stored deep below the surfaces of the Earth’s glacial fields and ice sheets.
 When accumulated snow freezes faster than the rate of glacial melt, bubbles of air preserving traces of the atmospheric makeup at the time become entombed in stratified layers of ice.
 These ice cores can be analysed to determine the past changes in atmospheric gases, including CO2.

 The deepest ice cores on Earth have been retrieved from Antarctica, the oldest of which allowed scientists to determine atmospheric CO2 levels from as far back as 2 million years ago.
 While carbon in the atmosphere and global climate trends have fluctuated massively over the course of the Earth’s past, ice cores reveal that our current level of atmospheric carbon concentration is an obscene abnormality, as for the past several thousand years of geological history CO2 levels never drifted outside of a comfortable 270-290 ppm range.